Wall Street Analyst Initiated KKR & Co. Inc. [KKR]. What else is Wall St. saying

 Sponsored

-KKR, a leading global investment firm, today released its 2023 mid-year global macro outlook by Henry McVey, CIO of KKR’s Balance Sheet and Head of Global Macro and Asset Allocation (GMAA).
+The estimate disclosed above is not intended to predict or represent total realized performance income, total realized investment income or total revenues for the full quarter ending June 30, 2023, because it does not include the results or impact of any other sources of income, including fee income, or expenses, and we may realize further gains or losses relating to total realized performance income and total realized investment income after the date of this press release.
+This estimate is also not necessarily indicative of the results that may be expected for any other period, including the entire year ending December 31, 2023.

-Over the last 12 months, KKR stock rose by 23.46%.
-The one-year KKR & Co.
-Inc. stock forecast points to a potential upside of 15.82.
-The average equity rating for KKR stock is currently 1.80, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $53.34, the shares rose to $53.83 and dropped to $53.08, the range by which the price of stock traded the whole day.
+The daily chart for KKR points out that the company has recorded 11.42% gains over the past six months.
+However, it is still -27.1% lower than its most recent low trading price.

-The market cap for the stock reached $49.33 billion, with 861.11 million shares outstanding and 741.43 million shares in the current float.
-Compared to the average trading volume of 2.72M shares, KKR stock reached a trading volume of 3974316 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.87M shares, KKR reached to a volume of 6227267 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KKR shares is $66.26 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KKR stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.